dicristea/task-app/README.md

 What I learned:
 - Implemented ES6/react modules for organizing code.
 - Set up Web Storage API for storing data.

+Tips:
+- localStorage cannot hold any data type except for strings → JSON data (use JSON.parse(string to object), JSON.stingify(any type to string) methods)
+- `window.location.reload(false)`
+  - reloads page to trigger localStorage display update
+  - Project list and Main.js > `handleEdit` update happen automatically → maybe bc it is being sent to parent component and `state` that causes rerender
+- For inline styling:
+  - React will automatically append a “px” suffix to certain numeric inline style properties.
+If you want to use units other than “px”, specify the value as a string with the desired unit.
+- Can use ternary operator or utils js for repeated parts

 Sources: